Last updated May 2026 · By Nick Hall, AR-15 shooter who has tested piston-driven and DI rifles head-to-head

 - Heavier than comparable DI rifles

-The MCX Spear LT is the civilian version of the platform that won the U.S. Army’s Next Generation Squad Weapon contract.
+MCX Spear LT is the civilian version of the platform that won the U.S. Army’s Next Generation Squad Weapon contract.
+The Army recently took delivery of the first batch of SIG XM8 carbines, the short-barreled variant built on the same MCX architecture.
 That’s not marketing fluff.
 The military literally chose the MCX architecture as the future of infantry rifles.
 The Spear LT brings that same piston system to the 5.56 market, and it’s the most refined piston AR-15 you can buy in 2026.

 After running about 1,500 rounds through a Spear LT, I can confirm the piston system keeps the action remarkably clean.
 Carbon fouling that would cake a DI gun’s bolt carrier barely registers on the MCX.
 If you shoot suppressed (and you should with 300 BLK), the difference is even more dramatic.
 The MCX just sips gas instead of drowning in it.